Can Amazon Alexa and Other Virtual Assistants Be Used as Evidence?

 Depending on future court cases, individuals may ultimately reject virtual assistant technology and abandon their Alexa devices because of privacy concerns.
 Alternatively, individuals may engage in self-censorship of what they say, even in the privacy of their own homes.
 Their speech would then be subject to what is called “a chilling effect,” in which individuals seeking to engage in lawful activity are deterred from doing so by governmental regulation not specifically directed at that activity.

 If you have questions about your constitutional right to privacy, or if you have been arrested following a search and seizure of your virtual assistant or digital devices, call The Wright Law Group today.
 Our attorneys will review your case with you.
 With over 25 years of experience in Criminal Law and Litigation, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.